kcdevdes/algorithm-training-cpp/README.md

 This repository is **NOT** created with the purpose to reveal the answers to algorithm problems on the website.

-If you are an algorithm problem solver, I strongly recommend not to refer to this repository **AT ALL**.
+If you are an algorithm problem solver, I strongly recommend not to copy any file from this repository.

 Such behavior could be determined as cheating by the website, causing the ban of your account.